Skip to content

 To pick the right next step:

 • For a hail-suspect roof, run the storm damage assessor before contacting your carrier.
-A free inspection from a licensed Denver pro is the strongest single document in the claim.
+A no-charge inspection from a licensed Denver pro is the strongest single document in the claim.

 • For an aging roof, the roof lifespan estimator factors Denver's mixed-dry + high-altitude + hail-belt profile against your material and install year.

-• For full-replacement planning, see roof replacement for Class 4 product selection guidance.
+• For full-replacement planning, see roof replacement in Denver for Class 4 product selection guidance.

 Denver roofing services

-Common Denver metro requests in our network: roof replacement, roof repair, and storm damage repair.
+Common Denver metro requests in our network: roof replacement in Denver, roof repair in Denver, and storm damage repair in Denver.
 For wildfire-zone homes and contemporary architecture, metal roofing carries Class A fire ratings and Class 4 impact ratings out of the box.
 Adjacent Mountain West metros where we also place leads include Phoenix.
 For cornerstone reading on the storm-claim sequence, see does insurance cover roof replacement.

 FAQ